Community Education and Training

 Upcoming courses

-The Contact Officer Role workshop is a full day course where you will:
+The Contact Officer workshop is a full-day course where you will:

-• Be given the skills and knowledge to act as a first point of contact in dealing with queries and complaints.
+• Acquire knowledge and skills to act as a first point of contact in dealing with queries and complaints.

 Duration: Full day (9.30am to 4:30pm)